With more than 38 years in the financial services industry, Skip has learned that good advice starts with good listening.

 When you were a kid, what did you want to be when you grew up?

-What is the top destination on your must-visit list?
+What’s the top destination on your must-visit list?